Bubble Book patent

 that only include volume numbers up to that book (as shown at left).

-The later edition for Bubble Books #1-9,
+The "third" edition of Bubble Books #1-9,

 published in 1920, does have the volume number on the spine and